The ROI of Agentic Commerce: Metrics That Matter

 Measure the real ROI of Agentic Commerce.
 Learn which metrics matter, from AOV lift to AI-attributed revenue, and how to calculate payback.

-When you deploy an Agentic Client Advisor for your e-commerce brand, the first question your leadership team will ask is simple: "What will this cost us, and what return should we expect?"
+When you deploy an AI-powered shopping assistant for your e-commerce brand, the first question your leadership team will ask is simple: "What will this cost us, and what return should we expect?"

 It's a fair question.
 Many brands have invested in chatbots over the past decade, only to find that the tools generated minimal revenue impact while consuming engineering time and customer support resources.
 So skepticism is rational.